Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 The Real Costs: Testing, Abatement, and What the Numbers Look Like

-Let's talk numbers.
-Whether you fix the lead paint or sell the property as-is comes down to math.
+This is where the decision gets real.
+Whether you fix the lead paint or sell as-is comes down to the math on your specific property.

 Lead Paint Testing

-A certified lead paint inspection in Louisville typically costs $300 to $800 per unit, depending on the size of the home and the testing method (XRF gun vs. paint chip lab analysis).
-XRF testing is faster and covers more surfaces.
-Lab analysis is cheaper per sample but you are paying per chip.
+A certified inspection in Louisville runs $300 to $800 per unit.
+The price depends on the size of the home and the testing method.
+XRF gun testing is faster and covers more surfaces in one visit.
+Lab analysis (paint chips sent to a lab) costs less per sample, but you are paying for each chip individually.
+Most inspectors recommend XRF for the speed.

 Lead Paint Abatement